Leading Your Student Organizations at UMB

 Student organizations are permitted to hold meetings and events that are only open to members, officers, and/or executive boards that are intended for members only.

-To be a recognized or registered student organization, the organization’s constitution, bylaws, and activities should be in compliance with this all-comers guidance.
+To be a "recognized" and/or registered student organization, the organization’s constitution, bylaws, and activities should be in compliance with this all-comers guidance.
 All student organizations that receive University funding or utilize University resources for events must comply with the all-comers guidance.

 Hazing

-The hazing policy and hazing prevention opportunities can be found on the Hazing Prevention at UMB website.
+The hazing policy and hazing prevention resources can be found on the Hazing Prevention at UMB website.

 Health Education & Clinical Care Guidance